tunabrain/tungsten/Readme.md

 ## About ##

 Tungsten is a physically based renderer originally written for the [yearly renderer competition at ETH](http://graphics.ethz.ch/teaching/imsynth14/competition/competition.php).
-It simulates full light transport through arbitrary geometry based on unbiased integration of the [rendering equation](http://en.wikipedia.org/wiki/Rendering_equation) using path tracing.
+It simulates full light transport through arbitrary geometry based on unbiased integration of the [rendering equation](http://en.wikipedia.org/wiki/Rendering_equation).
+To do this, Tungsten supports various light transport algorithms such as bidirectional path tracing, progressive photon mapping, primary sample space metropolis light transport and more.

 Tungsten is written in C++11 and makes use of Intel's high-performance geometry intersection library [embree](http://embree.github.io/).
 Tungsten takes full advantage of multicore systems and tries to offer good performance through frequent benchmarking and optimization.
 At least SSE3 support is required to run the renderer.